I am here, and you are where you are

 Matteo Halpern-Bojanovich, social activist

-March 22 2020, Ciudad de México (left)
+Left: March 22 2020, Ciudad de México

-May 21 2020, Mérida, Mexico (right)Mar Castañedo, French literature student, art model
+Right: May 21 2020, Mérida, MexicoMar Castañedo, French literature student, art mode, at the beginning of the pandemic, and two months later

 ”I haven’t left my place in almost a week.
 That seems like the best idea.
 Thankfully, I live in a building that was built in the Sixties with a pale yellow stove in the kitchen and baby pink tile in the bathroom.
 Sometimes I take a bath and submerge my head, and it takes me somewhere other than where I am.”